 All grapes are hand-picked in small cases of 20 kg.
 Wines are fermented cool but not cold.
 The cellar offers all possibilities for regulated winemaking, although Willi Bründlmayer`s goal is certainly not a polished „high tech“ wine.
 After fermentation in stainless steel tanks, wines mature in wooden casks.
-Chardonnay and Pinot Gris as well as some reserve type of Grüner Veltliner are fermented in partially new 300 litre barrels of Manhartsberg oak and (exceptionally) in acacia barrels.
+Chardonnay and Pinot Gris as well as some reserve type of Grüner Veltliner are fermented in partially new 300 litre barrels made of Manhartsberg oak and also french one.

 Willi Bründlmayer gained international reputation in the late 80-ies through his Chardonnay, vinified small oak barrels.
 It represents a combination of Austrian fruitiness with international style.
 Also the culinary „Langenloiser Spiegel“, a blend of Pinot gris (Ruländer) and Pinot Blanc, is popular in its balanced and noble way as an ideal companion to food.

 Among the red wines the Pinot Noir Dechant is the most famous in Austria’s Restaurant scene, particularly since Willi Bründlmayer is one of the more experienced producers of this difficult variety in Austria.
 Approximately 5 –15 % Merlot supplement this wine optimally.
 However, the „Cuvee Cécile“ is made of hundred percent Pinot Noir, matured in 300 litre barrels.

 Supplementing the Bründlmayer collection is a bottle fermented “Bründlmayer Brut”, which set new standards in Austrian Sekt culture, a delicate marc and a barrel aged wine brandy.